Close Menu

 There are rumors that Apple plans to wait until 2026 to release the Apple Vision Pro 2 or a non-Pro version.
 This probably doesn’t make a big difference when launching the release on a significant platform.

-However, it is long past time to limit the M2 processor, especially given the many powerful and advanced programs that are being implemented.
 Manufacturers never shy away from improving performance, and I don’t think the Vision Pro will be exempt from that fact.

 In this regard, Qualcomm may have a price advantage with the new Snapdragon XR1, as its processing power could have similar performance.
 It will undoubtedly appear in much cheaper headsets than the Vision Pro.